 While we mentioned the natural 50% retracement, there is no guarantee that the index will bounce back towards its previous highs.
 Indeed, the previous 23.6% support line may turn into strong resistance.

 How The Fibonacci Retracement Tool Can Help You

-The least charitable view is that the traders using the Fibonacci are nothing more than sheep following the herd.
+The least charitable view is that the Fibonacci traders are nothing more than sheep following the herd.
 Even so, there’s value in knowing which way the herd is going.
 Therefore, it makes sense to incorporate at least an element of the Fibonacci theory into your investment strategy.
-If the support lines are indicating breakout or a fall through resistance this might attract your attention.
+If the support lines are indicating breakout or a fall-through resistance, this might attract your attention.
 However, what if long-term trend lines have also been broken?
-You now have two very strong indicators suggesting that the trend is changing.
-There could be a breakout on the upside or there could be a significant downside in the short-term.
+You now have two robust indicators suggesting that the trend is changing.
+There could be a breakout on the upside, or there could be a significant downside in the short term.
 You can now invest with a little more confidence.

 Like so many investment strategies, making the Fibonacci retracement principle work requires you to stick rigidly to the fundamentals.

 What are the Most Common Uses for the Fibonacci Retracement?

 The Fibonacci retracement theory is a great way of highlighting support/resistance lines on a currency/index chart.
 Any move through these support/resistance lines can indicate, at worst, a short-term change in the trend and, at best, from a trader’s perspective, a fundamental change in the trend.
 Either way, there may be the option to trade the trend.